 He was previously the representative for New York’s 24th congressional district as a Republican from 1993 to 2002.

-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-McHugh is shown as a purple triangle. (analysis methodology)
+McHugh is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 McHugh was the primary sponsor of 3 bills that were enacted:

 - H.R.
 2090 (111th): To designate the facility of the United States Postal Service located at 431 State Street in Ogdensburg, New York, as the “Frederic Remington Post Office Building”.